bryanpaget/bryanpaget.github.io/src/posts/shin-buddhism.md

 ---
 title: Shin Buddhism
-description: Shin Buddhism, also known as Pure Land Buddhism
+description: Shin Buddhism, also known as Pure Land Buddhism, is a Japanese school of Mahayana Buddhism that emphasizes the concept of “Other Power,” the idea that salvation comes not from one’s own efforts but from the grace of Amida Buddha.
+Shin Buddhism was founded by Shinran Shonin (1173–1262), a Japanese monk and scholar who studied under the influential Tendai monk Hōnen.
-date: 2021-02-03
+date: 2010-02-03
 tags:
   - posts
 layout: layouts/post.njk